YaowenHu2000/SFKH-GC/README.md

 | Total Updates | 1000 | 1000 | 1000 | 1000 |
 | Early Stopping Patience | 50 | 50 | 50 | 50 |

+## How to Run

+To train and evaluate the model, use the `train.py` script